-Today I am pleased finally be continuing this series by sharing with you this guest post by Jenna from Call Her Happy.
+Today I am pleased to sharing with you a guest post by Jenna from Call Her Happy.
 It came in at the perfect time as my own spirited little girl has kept me away from the computer a bit.
 I hope you will be encouraged by it! 🙂

 “Cast your burden on the Lord, and he will sustain you; he will never permit the righteous to be moved.”